Monmouthshire and Brecon Canal: The Brecknock and Abergavenny Canal

 The canal was completed and opened to Talybont-on-Usk in late 1799 and through to Brecon in December 1800.
 Dadford died in 1801, and was replaced as engineer by Thomas Cartwright.
-The canal company obtained another act of parliament on 3 May 1804, to authorise the raising of more capital, and the section to Govilon, near Abergavenny was completed in 1805, but the company failed to raise the finance authorised by the 1804 act, and so construction stopped.
+The canal company obtained another act of Parliament, the Brecknock and Abergavenny Canal Act 1804 (44 Geo.
+3. c. xxix), on 3 May 1804, to authorise the raising of more capital, and the section to Govilon, near Abergavenny was completed in 1805, but the company failed to raise the finance authorised by the 1804 act, and so construction stopped.
 The company then concentrated on running the canal and railways so far opened, and was running 20 boats by 1806, carrying coal and limestone as their main cargoes.

 By 1809 the Monmouthshire Canal was threatening litigation over the uncompleted connection from Gilwern.
 Help came from Richard Crawshay, the Merthyr Tydfil ironmaster and a major force on the Glamorganshire Canal, who provided a loan of £30,000.
 This sum enabled the canal company to appoint William Crosley to complete the work, which opened in February 1812.

 From the Pontymoile junction, the Brecknock and Abergavenny runs through Llanfoist near Abergavenny and Talybont, ending at a basin in Brecon.
 The canal is 33 mi long and is level for the first 23 mi to Llangynidr, where there are five locks.
 2 mi below Brecon, the canal crosses the River Usk on an aqueduct at Brynich, and a final lock brings the total rise to 68 ft.
 The River Usk provides the main water supply for the canal.
 A weir near the Brecon Promenade controls the water levels on the river, and 1/2 mi of underground culvert brings water through the town to the Theatre Basin.
 Additional water is taken from a number of streams, where part of the flow is diverted into the canal and the rest flows under an aqueduct to reach the River Usk.